yuhanye/yuhanye.github.io/index.md

 ### *Who Adapts Faster in Crises?
 Global Evidence from Human and Machine Forecasts*

-Humans adapt faster at the onset of crises, while machines catch up and outperform as new regimes stabilize—revealing fundamental differences in learning dynamics.
+Humans adapt faster at the onset of crises, while machines catch up and outperform as new regimes stabilize, revealing fundamental differences in learning dynamics.

 **Presentations:** SFI Research Days 2024, USI Lugano Reading Group